pip-services/pip-services-docs/content/en/conceptual/persistences/postgre_persistence/_index.md

 ###### getPageByFilter()

 This method gets a page of data items retrieved according to a given filter and sorted according to sort parameters.
-In the example below, we obtain again those records with a key’s value equal to ‘key 1’.
+In the example below, we obtain again those records with a key's value equal to 'key 1'.

 {{< tabsection >}}
   {{< include "./__code16_node.md" >}}